orcada-io/guides/website/docs/hardware/raspberry-pi.md

-Raspberry Pi 4 Model B was released in June 2019 with a 1.5 GHz 64-bit quad-core ARM Cortex-A72 processor (making the Raspberry Pi 4 about 50% faster than the Raspberry Pi 3B+), on-board 802.11ac Wi-Fi, Bluetooth 5, full gigabit Ethernet, two USB 2.0 ports, two USB 3.0 ports, up to 8 GB of RAM, and dual-monitor support via a pair of micro HDMI (HDMI Type D) ports for up to 4K resolution.
+Raspberry Pi 4 Model B was released in June 2019 with a 1.5 GHz 64-bit quad-core ARM Cortex-A72 processor (making the Raspberry Pi 4 about 50% faster than the Raspberry Pi 3B+), on-board 802.11ac Wi-Fi, Bluetooth 5, full gigabit Ethernet, two USB 2.0 ports, two USB 3.0 ports, up to 8GB of RAM, and dual-monitor support via a pair of micro HDMI (HDMI Type D) ports for up to 4K resolution.

 ![Raspberry Pi 4 Model B](./img/raspberry-pi-4.png)